KILTprotocol/spec-ext-credential-api/readme.md

 The tamper-proof mechanism for that is defined in the [Well Known DID Configuration specification](https://identity.foundation/.well-known/resources/did-configuration/).

-Replay attacks will be prevented by the participants responding to the challenges provided by the other party and/or by quoting in the message plaintext of some unique ID of the previous message.
+Replay attacks will be prevented by participants responding to challenges provided by the other party and/or by quoting in the message plaintext of some unique ID of the previous message.